stangelid/oposum/README.md

 In the process of migrating data and code here.

-Proper README file to be updated this week :)
+Proper README file once migration is complete.